Georgia police join search for missing Carmel woman, husband named person of interest

 CARMEL, Ind. — The search for a Carmel woman who has been missing for nearly a week has extended into Georgia.

-Police in Johns Creek, Georgia, which is near Atlanta, confirmed they have joined the search for Ciera Breland (Locklear).
+Police in Johns Creek, Georgia, which is near Atlanta, confirmed they have joined the search for Ciera Breland (Locklair).

 In a statement, the Johns Creek Police Department announced Monday they are working in conjunction with the Carmel Police Department.